 Note that if $r_j\equiv 1$ for all $j\in[n]$, then our model encompasses the well-known classic cascade model \citep{craswell2008experimental} as a special case.
 In this case, the online retailer tries to maximize the click rate, or equivalently, the purchasing probability of at least one product.
 For the cascade model, the optimal solution follows an intuitive structure: ranking the products in the descending order of their conditional purchase probabilities $\lambda_j$.
 In the general case when $r_j$'s are not identical, the products are differentiated along two dimensions, and it is unclear how to trade off between their conditional purchase probabilities and prices.
 For example, it is natural to rank a product with high conditional purchase probability and high price in the top position.
 However, in most practical scenarios, a product with higher conditional purchase probability is often associated with a lower price.
-Should the firm first display products that are more attractive or more profitable?
-How does the decision depend on the display capacity $M$ and the distribution of attention spans?
+This presents a dilemma: should a retailer prioritize displaying products that attract more customers or those that yield higher profits?
+This fundamental tension is at the heart of any assortment or ranking optimization challenge.
+The resolution of this tension is further influenced by the factors such as the available display capacity $M$ and the distribution of customers' attention spans.
 We present the following example to shed some light on the complexity of these questions. \begin{example} Suppose the online retailer is selling three products, with revenues and conditional purchase probability $(r_j,\lambda_j)$ as: $(1,1)$, $(9,0.1)$ and $(1.9,0.52)$.
 The capacity is $M=2$.
 When the customer only views one product ($X\equiv 1$), the optimal ranking is to display product one, which has the highest conditional purchase probability, in the first position.
 So an optimal ranking is $\sigma^1 = \{ 1\}$ and $R(\sigma^1,1) = 1$.

 Now suppose the customer always views two products ($X\equiv 2$).
 As the customer is willing to view more positions, the retailer would prefer to place a product with higher profit first, though it may have a lower conditional purchase probability.
 So an optimal ranking is $\sigma^2 = \{ 2,1\}$ and $R(\sigma^2, 2) = 1.8$.